Florida Space Institute (FSI) Exploration Robots

 Student Design Projects in general, and University Design Projects in particular, are increasingly focused on planetary robotic exploration.
 This is observed graduate level in proposals and projects, undergraduate level Senior Design Programs and High School Robotics Clubs and Classes.
 In all cases, effort is spent to both develop the exploration systems and instrumentation as well as the mobility platform(s) necessary to enable the use of the new capabilities.
-Often these mobility platforms consume a significant portion of project resources leaving little for mission systems.
-The Challenge is to develop some commonality for mobility platforms such that off the shelf designs for both the Hardware and the Software exist and can be used for STEM / STEAM Education.
-An Opportunity exists to combine NASA Kennedy SwampWorks design expertise with the UCF Student developed EZ-RASSOR robotic software and the expertise and mission of the Florida Space Institute to create the tools, systems, methods and technology to meet this challenge.
+Often the mobility platforms consume a significant portion of project resources leaving little for the mission systems or effectors.

-That there exists a rover mobility platform, complete with necessary simulation and operations software, sufficiently modular and extensible, suitable for basic additive manufacturing technologies and licensed for Research and Education use.
-Further, that a reference model exists to enable successfully Student project development and/or provide extensions to the platform itself; accompanied by a library of past modifications and augmentations to the platform is available and sufficiently curated to allow reliable re-use.
+There exists a rover mobility platform, complete with necessary simulation and operations software, sufficiently modular and extensible, suitable for basic additive manufacturing technologies and licensed for Research and Education use.
+Further, that a reference model exists to enable successful Student project development and/or provide extensions to the platform itself; accompanied by a library of past modifications and augmentations to the platform is available and sufficiently curated to allow reliable re-use.

 Git Hub https://github.com/FlaSpaceInst/EZ-RASSOR/wiki

 Medium https://medium.com/ez-rassor/introducing-the-ez-rassor-35dd0eb5c121, and here https://medium.com/ez-rassor/ez-rassor-2-0-gps-denied-autonomous-navigation-8260c71a7cdc

 FSI Robot Classification Document